alifsemi/sdk-alif/doc/user_guide/source/introduction.rst

         - Two Ethos-U55 neural network processor cores
         - Two Cortex-A32 MPU cores
     - Allows configuration of the E7 MCU to operate like other Ensemble MCUs with fewer cores, enabling exploration of the E5, E3, and E1 series devices using a single kit.

+- **DK-E8:**
+    - Features:
+        - Two Cortex-M55 CPU cores
+        - Two Ethos-U55 + One Ethos-U85 neural network processor cores
+        - Two Cortex-A32 MPU cores
+        - Allows configuration of the E8 MCU to operate like other Ensemble MCUs with fewer cores, enabling exploration of the E6, and E4 series devices using a single kit.

 - **DK-E1C:**
     - Designed to explore the Compact series of Ensemble devices.